You are here

 - the pensioner dies.

-18.104.22.168 — Note that only a failure to meet the eligibility criteria contained in section 36 VEA, section 37 VEA, section 38 VEA and section 45A VEA and section 45TC VEA (pension bonus) would constitute a loss of basic eligibility for VEA income support payments.
-Loss of eligibility may also occur for a person receiving a disability pension or allowance such as section 24 VEA (Special Rate pensioner working more than 8 hours per week), or section 98 VEA (where a veteran in receipt of attendant allowance is cared for in a hospital at public expense).
+18.104.22.168 — Note that only a failure to meet the eligibility criteria contained in section 36 VEA, section 37 VEA, section 38 VEA, section 45A VEA, section 45SB VEA and section 45TC VEA would constitute a loss of basic eligibility for VEA income support payments.
+Loss of eligibility may also occur for a person receiving a Disability Compensation Payment or allowance such as section 24 VEA (Special Rate pensioner working more than 8 hours per week), or section 98 VEA (where a veteran in receipt of attendant allowance is cared for in a hospital at public expense).

 22.214.171.124 — Other situations where loss of entitlement has occurred, (e.g. loss of entitlement to rent assistance) constitute a change in payability.